pszrk/Crypto-Api/README.md

 example using cURL:
 curl -X POST -H "Content-Type: application/json" -d '{"name": "bitcoin"}' http://localhost:5000/api/stats
 review the response from the API to get statistics for that cryptocurrency.
+alternatively use the webpage in main.html to interact with the API.

 TODO: add database to cache results of api requests
+implement automated testing